franciscoadasme/chem.cr/README.md

 ### Coordinates manipulation

-All coordinates manipulation is done using a `CoordinatesProxy` instance, available for topology object containing atoms (_i.e._, structure, chain, and residue) via the `#coords` method:
+All coordinates manipulation is done using a `CoordinatesProxy` instance, available for any topology object containing atoms (_i.e._ structure, chain, and residue) via the `#coords` method:

 ```crystal
 # geometric center